wundergraph/terraform-provider-cosmo/docs/resources/monograph.md

 subcategory: ""
 description: |-
   A monograph is a resource that represents a single subgraph with GraphQL Federation disabled.

-  	For more information on monographs, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/monograph).
+  For more information on monographs, please refer to the Cosmo Documentation https://cosmo-docs.wundergraph.com/cli/monograph.
 ---

 # cosmo_monograph (Resource)

 A monograph is a resource that represents a single subgraph with GraphQL Federation disabled.

 For more information on monographs, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/monograph).